pookleblinky/PookRPG/henchpeople/readme.md

 it?
 What are *you* trying to accomplish?
 How are these other people connected to you?
 Which one of them has faved a picture of your cat on social media?

+Players can refer to onboarding.md for interview questions in character generation, and teamwork.md for establishing relationships with other characters.

 # Clocks, everywhere

 Your boss has a clock counting down til their evil supervillain goal.
 Each